ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     In literature, total pressure is used interchangeably with stagnation pressure.
-The total pressure (or stagnation pressure) use two different equations depending upon the flow regime: incompressible or compressible.
+The total pressure (or stagnation pressure) use two different equations, depending upon the flow regime: incompressible or compressible.
-    EnSight has chosen to define Total Pressure using the incompressible flow equation (above), and Stagnation Pressure using the compressible flow equation (see Stagnation Pressure above).
+    EnSight has chosen to define total pressure using the incompressible flow equation (above), and stagnation pressure using the compressible flow equation.
+(See :ref:`PreStag() <PresStag>`).

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - pressure